 Gone are the days when the person in charge of IT is just the go-to guy when your computer crashes.
-In fact, the modern IT manager’s role is a combination of being proficient in the fields of business development and technical know-how – with degrees in computing or IT, as well as a recognised certificate in project management being ideal kick-starters for students keen on this career path.
+In fact, the modern IT manager’s role is a combination of being proficient in the fields of business development and technical know-how – with degrees in computing or IT, as well as a recognised certificate in project management (internal course search link, AU) being ideal kick-starters for students keen on this career path.

 2. Engineering Manager

 Average salary: A$132,350

 To be an engineering manager, you will naturally have to have a background in engineering.
 Only upon gaining experience in the field, whether it’s by furthering your studies or taking on management or supervisory qualifications, you’ll be able to carve a pathway towards the role of an engineering manager.